nozel-org/freebsd-backupbot/README.md

-# Backupbot
+# backupbot
-Backupbot is a easy to use tool for creating (automated) backups on FreeBSD.
-Currently files and mysql databases are supported by backupbot, but more features can be added in the future.
+`backupbot` is a easy to use tool for creating (automated) backups on FreeBSD.
+Currently files and mysql databases are supported, but more features can be added in the future.

 ## Features
 * **Easy to use**: get started in just a couple of minutes.